natefinch/npf/docs/API.md

 non-development URL with the same revision number.
 If Published is false, the id is unpublished.

-The response include the id and promulgated id of the entity after the action is performed:
+The response includes the id and promulgated id of the entity after the action is performed:

 ```go